wp-plugins/adrotate/readme.txt

 == Upgrade Notice ==

 = 3.8.4.7 =
-* [fix] Inconsistent value for ad images
 * [fix] Incorrect time collection for some users
-* [fix] Timeframe clicks resetting to 0 if impressions set to 0
-* [fix] Undefined index for for the adminbar for some users
-* [fix] Incorrect link in email notifications
-* [fix] Redirecting to wrong pages when exporting statistics
-* [fix] Inconsistent time calculation for schedules
-* [change] Removed timeframe month period
 * [change] Expiring ads stay in the "active" list longer
 * [change] Various tweaks for the dashboard